 The drink is more like coffee than you would expect.
+What does a bone dry cappuccino taste like?
 It’s strong and sweet, with a foam that’s not cream but more like foam for a cappuccino.

-To know more, let us first start at the basics.
+To know more about How do you make a bone dry cappuccino at home?, let us first start at the basics.

 Bone dry is exactly what it sounds like: we use only pure coffee beans without any milk or water added to them.